 — Igor Eronko (@IgorEronko) June 8, 2016

-Since then, he’s played for eight KHL squads, showcasing his inability to stick in any one place for long.
+Since then, he’s played for nine KHL squads, showcasing his inability to stick in any one place for long.
 His all-time NHL stats: six goals and eight assists in 53 games.

 Kyle Beach: Chicago Blackhawks, 11th Overall